History of the Jews in Thessaloniki: Industrialization

 From the 1880s the city began to industrialize, within the Ottoman Empire whose larger economy was declining.
+New port works were inaugurated and modern banks opened.
 The entrepreneurs in Thessaloniki were mostly Jewish, unlike in other major Ottoman cities, where industrialization was led by other ethno-religious groups.
-The Italian Allatini brothers led Jewish entrepreneurship, establishing milling and other food industries, brickmaking, and processing plants for tobacco.
+The Italian Allatini brothers led Jewish entrepreneurship, establishing in 1854 the first modern flour-milling industrial plant and other food industries, brickmaking, and processing plants for tobacco.
 Several traders supported the introduction of a large textile-production industry, superseding the weaving of cloth in a system of artisanal production.
+The Jews owned 38 of the 54 largest trading houses in the city, and furnished the overwhelming majority of its labour force.

 With industrialization, many Salonikans of all faiths became factory workers, part of a new proletariat.
-Given their population in the city, a large Jewish working class developed.
+Given their population of 70,000 souls in the city, approximately half the total, a large Jewish working class developed.
+In addition to 4,000 merchants and 4,000 small tradesmen, 2,000 porters, 600 boatmen, 250 street vendors, 250 butchers, 220 craftsmen/artisans, 150 fishermen, 500 coachmen and carters, 100 household servants, 2,000 waiters, 50 wood-cutters, 500 practitioners of various manual crafts, 8,000 clerks, 8,000 labourers, 300 teachers, were Jews.
 Employers hired labor without regard for religion or ethnicity, unlike the common practice in other parts of the Ottoman Empire.
 In the city, workers movements developed crossing ethnic lines; in later years, the labor movements here became marked by issues of nationalism and identity.